American Shorthair Cat Health Issues & Prevention

 American Shorthairs are predisposed to several health conditions including HCM, obesity, dental disease.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 8-15 lbs and lifespan of 15-20 yrs, the American Shorthair requires thoughtful care tailored to their specific breed characteristics.
+A American Shorthair at 8-15 lbs and a 15-20 yrs lifespan has breed-level considerations that are easier to absorb before adoption than after.
 The American Shorthair cat's appeal extends well beyond aesthetics — their moderate-energy temperament creates a household dynamic quite different from more sedentary breeds.

 Genetic Screening